How to Delete a Text Box in Word

 Method 1: Using the Ribbon

-The Ribbon in Microsoft Word offers another way to delete a text box.
+The Ribbon in Microsoft Word also lets you delete a text box.
 Here are the steps:

 1. Select the border of the text box you wish to delete.